AxisCommunications/acap3-examples/vdo-larod-preprocessing/README.md

 reference please see: <https://docs.docker.com/network/proxy/> and a [script for Axis device here](../FAQs.md#HowcanIset-upnetworkproxysettingsontheAxisdevice?).*

-Depending on selected chip, different model can be used for running larod.
+Depending on selected chip, different models can be used for running larod.
 Label file is used for identifying objects in the video stream.

-Model and label files are downloaded from <https://coral.ai/models/>, when building the application.

-Which model that is used is configured through attributes in manifest.json and the CHIP parameter in the Dockerfile.
+In this example, model and label files are downloaded from <https://coral.ai/models/>, when building the application.
+Which model that is used is configured through attributes in manifest.json and the *CHIP* parameter in the Dockerfile.

 The attributes in manifest.json that configures model are:

 - runOptions, which contains the application command line options.